Building Rehabilitation Workflow

 The completed Application Form and necessary supporting documents must be returned to URA on or before 30 September 2023.

 Eligibility Criteria (For Category 1 Buildings Only)

-3 The building owners have received statutory notice(s) or pre-notification letter(s) issued by BD for mandatory inspection of the common parts of the building, but the compliance letter(s) confirming the completion of the prescribed inspection and prescribed repairs (if necessary) and that the works carried out has met the MBIS requirements had not been issued by BD as of 11 October 2017; and
+BD/ Independent Checking Unit has issued statutory notice(s) or pre-notification letter(s) for mandatory inspection of the common parts of the building, but the compliance letter(s) confirming the completion and compliance of the prescribed inspection and prescribed repairs under the MBIS requirements had not been issued by BD/ Independent Checking Unit as of 6 January 2023; and

 Owner's organisations and Applicant's Representatives